 This seminar has multiple faculty session leaders from different departments.
 There will be a guest session leader for approximately 10 of the weekly meetings, and the other meetings are for open discussion.
-The topic of the course for Fall 2021 will be Ideas and Actions.
+The topic of the course for Fall 2021 was Ideas and Actions and for fall 2020 it was Resilience.
+Resilience (fall 2020 topic) may be repeated in fall 2022.
+Students can repeat this course with change of topic.
+See sample session guests and topics below.
 Professor Watnick organizes the course and attends all meetings.
-Each session leader, still to be identified for fall 2021, assigns reading material ahead of time and then presents before opening up discussion.
+Each session leader, still to be identified for fall 2022, assigns reading material ahead of time and then presents before opening up discussion.

 Fall 2020 Sample sessions (Topic: Resilience):

 - Jerome Sehulster, Professor of Psychology, The concept of Resilience in the field of psychology